CensoredUsername/dynasm-rs/doc/index.md

 in dynasm-rs it is `reg => Type.attr`.
 - LuaJIT dynasm uses a special preprocessor which detects lines starting with pipes (`|`) as dynasm instructions, dynasm-rs uses the `dynasm!` procedural macro with lines starting with semicolons (`;`).
+- LuaJIT has macros in its invocations, dynasm-rs uses macros that expand to `dynasm!` invocations.
+- DYnasm-rs doesn't have typed aliases